aosabook/500lines/pedometer/chapter.md

 In the example below, gravity is near-constant at 0 in the x and z directions, and $-9.8m/s^2$ in the y direction.

-TODO: Should I add a plot of a phone in a different direction?

 ![](chapter-figures/figure-filter-gravitational.png)\

 To receive user acceleration, $a_{u}$, we can subtract gravitational acceleration from total acceleration, $a_{u} = a_{t} - a_{g}$.
+Note that the patterns in the resulting user acceleration signals remain very similar to those in total acceleration.
+However, since gravity was acting mostly in the y direction, the y direction signal has moved up to fluctuate around 0 along with the x and z components.

 ![](chapter-figures/figure-filter-user.png)\

+We've successfully isolated user acceleration from gravitational acceleration!
+That's one more web untanglged.

 ## 2. Isolating movement in the direction of gravity
 When gravity acts on our phone in multiple directions, how do we isolate acceleration in the direction of gravity, so that we can count bounces?
 We need to find a way to take just the movement in the direction of gravity from each of the x, y, and z directions.
-First, a very small amount of liner algebra 101.
+First, some liner algebra 101.
+Don't take that mathematician hat off just yet!

 ### The Dot Product